Irresistibly tender, moist pork chops make for an award-winning dinner.

 Place the pork chops in the microwave and reheat them on half power in 30-second increments until the pork chops are thoroughly heated and have a temperature of 165°F.

 Do not heat the pork chops in 1-2 minute intervals.
 Heating the pork chops in shorter bursts will prevent the meat from overcooking and drying out.

-How To Reheat Pork Chops Using The Oven
+How to Reheat Pork Chops Using the Oven

 The oven is the ideal method of reheating pork chops if you want to maintain their moisture levels.